Identec Solutions Announces the Launch of Reefer Runner 5G: The Future of Mobile Reefer Monitoring

 Key Features of Reefer Runner 5G:

-• Out-of-the-box Monitoring: Compatible with every reefer container type and brand, offering full remote visibility.
+• Out-of-the-box Monitoring: Compatible with every reefer type and brand, offering full remote visibility.

 • No Installation Hassle: Simply connect to the data port and start monitoring.